conoro/hugo.conoroneill.com/content/post/i-got-news-for-you-pal-you-aint-leading-but-two-things-right-now-jack-and-shit-and-jack-just-left-town.md

----
++++
-title: "I got news for you pal.
+title = "I got news for you pal.
 You ain't leading but two things right now: Jack and Shit.
-And Jack just left town."
+And Jack just left town." slug = "i-got-news-for-you-pal-you-aint-leading-but-two-things-right-now-jack-and-shit-and-jack-just-left-town" date = "2005-06-06T22:50:40+00:00" id = 112 comment = false
-slug: "i-got-news-for-you-pal-you-aint-leading-but-two-things-right-now-jack-and-shit-and-jack-just-left-town"
-date: "2005-06-06T22:50:40+00:00"
-tags:
-id: 112
-comment: false
----
++++

 <div style="clear: both" />Just wasted 2 hours of my life watching "Closer".
 What a steaming turd of a movie.
 Why do they make films about people who you just want to die within 10 minutes of the opening scene?